-NDE2: You mean by regularly placed checkpoints that allow you to save your progress at appropriate intervals to provide you with the perfect balance between a proper safety net and suitable difficulty?
+NDE2: Do you mean by regularly placed checkpoints that allow you to save your progress at appropriate intervals to provide you with the perfect balance between a proper safety net and suitable difficulty?

-NDE1: Well, what if we took that and changed it to a system where players were required to collect specific tokens on sparsely-separated levels, and if they do manage to collect all tokens in that level they are taken to a bonus level where they must make it to the end in one piece in order to save their game?
+NDE1: Well, what if we took that and changed it to a system where players were required to collect specific tokens on sparsely separated levels, and if they do manage to collect all tokens in that level, they are taken to a bonus level where they must make it to the end in one piece to save their game?

 NDE3: And what would happen if they weren’t successful?